Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Communication model selection drives architectural trade-offs

-Choosing sync vs async impacts latency, consistency, debugging effort and long-term operational cost.
+Choosing synchronous or asynchronous interaction changes latency, consistency, debugging effort, and long-term operating cost.

 API contracts define delivery speed

-Versioning policy, backward compatibility and API lifecycle discipline are mandatory for independent team releases.
+Versioning policy, backward compatibility, and API lifecycle discipline are what let teams release independently.

 This competence is mandatory for senior system design